GREAT-WHU/RoadLib/README.md

 * Odometry poses for local mapping.
 * Global poses for geo-registering.
 The global poses could be obtained by fusing GNSS and odometry (VIO for example).
 See the global estimator in VINS-Fusion for reference.

-In all the tests, we assume the body frame to be **left-forward-up** and the camera frame to be **right-down-forward**.
+In all the tests, we assume the body frame to be **right-forward-up** and the camera frame to be **right-down-forward**.
 Modifications might be needed if you are using a different setup.

 ## About the viewer perfomrance
 The handcrafted legacy OpenGL viewer works fine on my Windows, but the performance is very poor on my WSL2.
 If you have any ideas or solutions, please contact me.